Special Research Programs

 Snow Bunting Banding

-Snow Buntings breed in the high Arctic and migrate long distances to winter in the southern parts of Canada and the northern United States.
-Very early in the year, when there is still snow on the ground, we band Snow Buntings at a location where they typically spend the winter in Prince Edward County.
-Banding Snow Buntings allows us to examine year-to-year trends in abundance, timing, and demographics, as well as monitor the population through recaptures at our site and others within the Canadian Snow Bunting Network.
+Snow Buntings are circumpolar Arctic specialists that complete incredible migrations each year.
+These 40-gram, sparrow-like songbirds breed in the high Arctic and migrate long distances to winter in the southern parts of Canada and the northern United States.
+Very early in the year, when there is still snow on the ground, Snow Buntings are often seen foraging in fields around Prince Edward County.
+They forage on weed and grass seeds during the winter, and congregate in agricultural fields or even on gravel roads where feed has been spilled.

 Image by Ashley Jensen